spauldingj2/NationalValues_Happiness/README.md

 Windows: Access the jupyter server by copying and pasting one of the provided URLs in the output, or CTRL + click the link in the output.

-Open [happiness_project.ipynb].
-Execute all cells or select "Run All" at the top of the notebook.
+Open the happiness_project.ipynb file.
+Execute each cell in order or select "Run All" at the top of the notebook.

 ### 4️⃣ Deactivate Virtual Environment